aharpervc/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 {sample}AGST\_Labels\_Formatting\_04{sample}

 Another way to limit the labels' length is to use the {api:anychart.core.ui.Label#width}width(){api} and the {api:anychart.core.ui.LabelsFactory.Label#textOverflow}textOverflow(){api} methods.
-The {api:anychart.core.ui.LabelsFactory.Label#textOverflow}textOverflow(){api} method allows to set how to show the text which overflows the defined width: simply cut it or to show it with an ellipsis in the restricted area.
+The {api:anychart.core.ui.LabelsFactory.Label#textOverflow}textOverflow(){api} method allows to set how to show the text which overflows the defined width: simply cut it or to show it with an ellipsis.

 ```
 // format labels